 You can buy pre-made first aid kits online, at most big box stores, pharmacies and even camping stores.
 They range in prices from five dollars to one hundred dollars; depending on how large they are and contents.
 You can also purchase pre-stocked kits that are designed for specific activities, such as hiking, camping or boating like I mentioned above.

-Pocket – about $5 – Perfect for small daypacks or backpacks
+- Pocket Size – about $5 – Perfect for small daypacks or backpacks

 Or, you can make your own designed specifically to your family’s needs.
 Whether you buy one already pre-stocked or assemble your own, make certain it has all the contents you may need.
-Restock when necessary and make sure you keep track of expiration dates.
+Restock your first aid kits supplies when necessary.
+And make sure you keep track of expiration dates.
 A good rule of thumb is ‘if you open it or use it, replace it’.

 In closing, the important thing is to be be prepared for what ‘could’ happen on the road or away from home.
 Always stay calm and keep your injured calm.
-Having the first aid essentials necessary to mitigate further or more complex injuries will allow you to continue enjoying your RV or camping excursions.
+Having first aid kits necessary to mitigate further or more complex injuries will allow you to continue enjoying your camping or RV adventures!

 DISCLAIMER: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.